-Keeping your costs down should not be at the cost of quality.
-Because low-quality equipment is more likely to malfunction.
+Keeping your costs down should not be at the cost of quality, because low-quality equipment is more likely to malfunction.
 You could be spending more on maintenance in the long run.
-The larger and more complicated your infrastructure becomes, the more financial and labour resources you must allocate.
+The larger and more complicated your infrastructure becomes, the more financial and labour resources you should allocate.
 Often this relation is not linear but exponential.
 If you have a quality problem with your equipment once it is rolled out, it can cost you an enormous amount of money to fix it.
 Concurrently, your income will decrease while the service is unavailable.

-Keep in mind the rapid advancement and changes in technology and think about how and when it may be time for you to reinvest in newer and cheaper or better devices to keep your infrastructure competitive and up-to-date.
+Keep in mind the rapid advancement and changes in technology and think about how and when it may be time for you to reinvest in newer and cheaper or better devices to keep your infrastructure up to date.
 As mentioned before, it is highly important that you save enough to be able to do so, when necessary.

-To fund the ongoing maintenance and improvements, the costs for equipment, the human labour in setting up and running the services, various models can be considered.
-Based on the practices of most Community Networks, the costs are often distributed among all those involved with no need for capital remuneration, while labour is usually volunteered.
+To fund the ongoing maintenance and improvements, the costs for equipment, and the human labour in setting up and running the services, various models can be considered.
 In the following story, you will learn about the basics of the more complex model set up by the guifi.net foundation.
-It provides a system for reimbursing investments made by people taking part in expanding the network, allowing direct remuneration of the professionals involved.

-Story # 27: Good practices for funding and upgrades at a large scale implemented at guifi.net (by Ramon Roca)
+Story #27: Good practices for funding and upgrades at a large scale implemented at guifi.net (by Ramon Roca)

 At guifi.net, there are just a few but very fundamental principles, embedded within the governance we have developed over the years.

 The network usage is monitored to ensure that the network is never congested at peak times, and can indicate when an upgrade is going to be needed.
-For example, once the user capacity usage starts to consistently exceed 50% or more of the available capacity, that must trigger a plan for an appropriate capacity upgrade, e.g., by updating the technology.
+For example, once the user capacity usage starts to consistently exceed 50% or more of the available capacity, that must trigger a plan for an appropriate capacity upgrade, e.g. by updating the technology.

 Since the monitoring over time allows us to identify clear trends of when 50% will be exceeded, the timing for the expense of the upgrade becomes predictable.

-Once the budget for the upgrade is finalised, it can be charged upfront, or partial regular amounts can be offset against credit in guifi.net's compensation system.
+Once the budget for the upgrade is finalised, it can be charged upfront, or partial regular amounts can be offset against credit in guifi.net's compensation system (see Story #23).
 Thus, by adhering to simple processes, the network never gets congested, and the funding is always available through the guifi.net compensation system to perform the required upgrades to network resources.